 But even as banking technology has evolved and become more secure, Americans still lose billions of dollars a year to financial fraud.

 Fraudsters seem to always be a step ahead of the financial industry’s security measures.
 They can hack your online bank account or skim your credit card or debit card information – often without your even knowing it.
-Once you finally realize you’ve fallen victim to an unauthorized banking transaction, the money is already gone.
+By the time you detect an unauthorized transaction, the money is already gone.

 When your money is stolen or your credit card is compromised, it’s sometimes difficult to convince your bank or credit card company that you are not at fault.
 Thankfully, the law protects consumers in several circumstances.